TiyoNotFound/Algorithm-Utils/README.md

 ---

 Thank you for using the Algorithm Utils library!
-If you have any questions or need assistance, feel free to contact us at support@example.com.
+If you have any questions or need assistance, feel free to contact me at tiyonotfound@gmail.com